-I can predict with absolute certainty that within another generation there will be another world war if the nations of the world do not concert the method by which to prevent it.”
+“I can predict with absolute certainty that within another generation, there will be another world war if the nations of the world do not concert the method to prevent it.”

-World War I was over and most Americans were eager for peace and security; but, 1919 would prove to be anything but.
-Revolution and unrest ran rampant across Europe and North America, the Flu Pandemic continued from the prior year with a third brutal wave in the Spring, terrorist bombings rocked seven U.S. cities in June, the first of a series of “Red Scares” began when the government passed an act that blacklisted anyone thought to be involved with communism, race riots rocked the nation, and hundreds of workers went on strike across the country.
+World War I was over, and most Americans were eager for peace and security, but 1919 would prove to be anything but.
+Revolution and unrest ran rampant across Europe and North America; the Flu Pandemic continued from the prior year with a third brutal wave in the Spring; terrorist bombings rocked seven U.S. cities in June, the first of a series of “Red Scares” began when the government passed an act that blacklisted anyone thought to be involved with communism, race riots rocked the nation, and hundreds of workers went on strike across the country.
 The adoption of constitutional amendments giving women the vote and establishing Prohibition denoted the high-water mark of the moral impulses of the Progressive era.

-Many historians today summarize 1919 as rivaling 1968 as the worst year in twentieth century American history.
+Many historians today summarize 1919 as rivaling 1968 as the worst year in twentieth-century American history.

-Here’s our look at the year 1919.
+Here’s a look at the year 1919.

 President: Woodrow Wilson